-- 1.4 The Civil Aviation Authority (Air Navigation) Directions 2017, issued to CAA on 18 October 2017 contain the primary definition of the call in criteria and the exceptions which the CAA must consider in this assessment. - (5) For the purposes of this direction, the "call in criteria" are that the proposed change- - (a) is of strategic national importance, - (b) could have a significant impact (positive or negative) on the economic growth of the United Kingdom, or - (c) could both lead to a change in noise distribution resulting in a 10,000 net increase in the number of people subjected to a noise level of at least 54 dB LAeq 16hr and have an identified adverse impact on health and quality of life. - (6) This direction does not to apply to a proposal which is- - (a) submitted by, or on behalf of, the MoD, - (b) directly related to a planning decision which had already been determined by the Secretary of State, - (c) directly related to a planning decision made by another planning authority which involved detailed consideration of changes to flight paths in UK airspace, consequential on the proposed development, which the sponsor has taken into account when developing its proposal, or - (d) submitted to the CAA for approval before the coming into force of these Directions. - 1.5 The Secretary of State's Air Navigation Guidance 2017, providing guidance to the CAA on its environmental objectives when carrying out its air navigation functions and to the CAA and wider industry on airspace and noise management 2017, published in October 2017, states that. - 6.7 In accordance with the call-in criteria as set out in the Air Navigation Directions 2017, the CAA must require that the sponsor assesses whether the anticipated noise impact of its proposals will meet the relevant call-in criterion and provide that assessment to the SofS to enable the expected noise impact to be checked and determined by the SofS. - 1.6 In its letter to the CAA dated 13 November 20183, DfT requested that the CAA assess whether the call in criteria in this case are met and that the CAA take into account attached draft statutory guidance on carrying out that assessment when doing so. - 1.7 The guidance described above is hereafter referred to as "the Guidance" and is set out below:
+- 1.4 The Civil Aviation Authority (Air Navigation) Directions 2017, issued to CAA on 18 October 2017 contain the primary definition of the call in criteria and the exceptions which the CAA must consider in this assessment. - (5) For the purposes of this direction, the "call in criteria" are that the proposed change- - (a) is of strategic national importance, - (b) could have a significant impact (positive or negative) on the economic growth of the United Kingdom, or - (c) could both lead to a change in noise distribution resulting in a 10,000 net increase in the number of people subjected to a noise level of at least 54 dB LAeq 16hr and have an identified adverse impact on health and quality of life. - (6) This direction does not to apply to a proposal which is- - (a) submitted by, or on behalf of, the MoD, - (b) directly related to a planning decision which had already been determined by the Secretary of State, - (c) directly related to a planning decision made by another planning authority which involved detailed consideration of changes to flight paths in UK airspace, consequential on the proposed development, which the sponsor has taken into account when developing its proposal, or - (d) submitted to the CAA for approval before the coming into force of these Directions. - 1.5 The Secretary of State's Air Navigation Guidance 2017, providing guidance to the CAA on its environmental objectives when carrying out its air navigation functions and to the CAA and wider industry on airspace and noise management 2017, published in October 2017, states that. - 6.7 In accordance with the call-in criteria as set out in the Air Navigation Directions 2017, the CAA must require that the sponsor assesses whether the anticipated noise impact of its proposals will meet the relevant call-in criterion and provide that assessment to the SofS to enable the expected noise impact to be checked and determined by the SofS. - 1.6 The statutory guidance (version 1.1, dated October 2018) which the DfT has requested the CAA takes into account when undertaking a call in assessment is hereafter referred to as "the Guidance" and is set out below: